The Flying Circus of Physics: History

-As is discussed in the preface of the book, the idea for the collection of real-world physics phenomena started when Jearl was a graduate student teaching assistant, and was asked by a student to give an example of how physics had anything to do with her life.
+As is discussed in the preface of the book, the idea for the collection of real-world physics phenomena started when Jearl was a graduate student teaching assistant, and was asked by a student to give an example of how physics had anything to do with his life.
 The collection grew steadily over time, and he gave it a name that he thought would attract attention.
 Eventually it became large enough and popular enough to justify publication.
 The original 1975 edition provided no answers to the questions, but did provide references to use as a starting point.
 This was followed in 1977 by a modified 1st edition that included a section at the back with answers or partial answers to the questions.
 The author continued to work on the project and 31 years later, in 2006, the 2nd edition was released.
 It is a major expansion of the material and the answers now immediately follow the questions.
 The references for the 2nd edition are kept in an online website (see External links below) along with other useful material.
 The book has been translated and published in 11 different languages, the colorful covers of which can be seen here.